zees-dev/robot-challenge/README.md

 - Create a restful api cancel the commands series.

 ## Challenge
-- The Robot SDK is still under development, you need to find a way to approve your api logic is working.
+- The Robot SDK is still under development, you need to find a way to prove your api logic is working.
+- The ground control station wants to be notified whenever the command sequence completed.
+Please provide a high level design overview how you can achieve it.